 The role of recipients in CC

-People added in CC receive a copy of the document once all signatures have been collected, but they do not sign.
+People added via CC receive a copy of the document once all signatures have been collected, but they do not sign it.

 If you want a CC recipient to also be a signatory, consult the specific procedure for CC/BCC signatories.